apache/couchdb-documentation/src/config/auth.rst

             roles_claim_path = _couchdb\.roles

-        Your JWT token should have the following data-payload:
+        Let's assume your JWT token have the following data-payload for your couchdb roles claim:

         .. code-block:: json